jhen0409/react-native-debugger/docs/contributing.md

 If you want to debug the [NPM package](../npm-package), just run `npm link <the package path>` on your React Native project.

 ### Run on development mode
+_Please ensure the `React Native Debugger` production / distribution app is closed._

 ```bash
 $ yarn dev:webpack  # Then open the another terminal tab
 $ yarn dev:electron
 ```

-Please ensure the `React Native Debugger` production app is closed.
+1. From here, you can open a react-native project with remote debugging enabled.
+1. To see the development build of the react-native-debugger, do x,y,z

 ### Run on production mode